philoserf/site_v2/content/now.md

 - trying to sleep, move, eat, grow, & share each day
 - expecting to live, laugh, cry, & eventually die
 - grateful for
-  - springtime, April showers, May flowers
-  - a recent long-haul drive across the Appalachian mountains and back
+  - early summer, plants in the garden, weather
+  - wins, losses, challenges, and the easy stuff too
 - looking forward to
+  - a quick trip to Las Vegas
-  - subtle changes to my daily routines
+  - all the little changes ahead
   - the total Solar eclipse on 2026-08-12 as seen from Bilbao

 My current pastimes are …